offalynne/Input/docs/5.0/Library-Constants.md

 ## Extended Keyboard Constants

-GameMaker is curiously missing a few keyboard characters from its set of native constants.
-Input adds support for them via the following constants.
+GameMaker is missing a few keyboard characters from its set of native constants.
+Input adds support via the following constants.

 |Name           |              |
 |---------------|--------------|